Knexischief/Knexischief/README.md

 - 🤝 I’m looking for help with **Data engineering projects**

-- 💬 Ask me about **SQL, data visualisation, Docker container, Metabase, Airbyte, Google sheetse**
+- 💬 Ask me about **SQL, data visualization, Docker container, Metabase, Airbyte, and Google sheets**

 - 📫 How to reach me **odurophilip900@gmail.com**